-The Smooth Top EasyLiner is a simple, affordable, and effective option for your home’s shelves and drawers.
-The white vinyl material comes in 12 and 20-inch widths in order to fit most standard cabinets, and is very durable in the face of dishes, pots, pans, and your bathroom products.
-It has a non-adhesive grip on the bottom, to keep the liner in place.
-Notably, this grip doesn't leave sticky residue behind.
-(Although, there is usually an initial plastic-like smell you need to deal with.)
+The Smooth Top EasyLiner is a simple, affordable, and effective option for your home's shelves and drawers, and that's why it's our top pick.
+The white vinyl material comes in 12 and 20-inch widths to fit most standard cabinets.
+This material is also super durable for housing dishes, pots, pans, bathroom products, cleaning products, and whatever else you might find storing on your shelves.
+This liner has a non-adhesive grip on the bottom to keep the liner in place without damaging your cabinets.
+This grip doesn't leave sticky residue behind, so you can rest easy if you're a renter.
+The downside is an initial plastic-like smell when you first unroll the liner, so be prepared.

-The product's smooth top makes it easy to slide items across the surface as well.
+The product's smooth top makes it easy to slide items across the surface so you can easily retrieve your plates and bowls.
 You'll notice that it, for the most part, stays in its place and is also easy to clean thanks to its machine washable nature.
-You can run it through a cold wash cycle, if it ever develops grime.
-The only "downside" to this product is the grooves you'd cut along aren't always even.
-To get a perfect rectangle, you may need to settle with a slightly angled design.
+You can run it through a cold wash cycle if it develops grime.
+It's worth noting that the grooves you'd cut along to fit it to your specific cabinet aren't always even.
+You may need to settle with a slightly angled design to get a perfect rectangle.

 Best Budget: Duck Select Grip EasyLiner Shelf and Drawer Liner